openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (6) The Verifier's Response Endpoint checks whether the `state` value is a valid `request-id`.
 If so, it stores the Authorization Response data linked to the respective `transaction-id`.
 It then creates a `response_code` as fresh, cryptographically random number with sufficient entropy that it also links with the respective Authorization Response data.
 It then returns the `redirect_uri`, which includes the `response_code` to the Wallet.

-Note: if the Verifier's Response Endpoint does not return a `redirect_uri`, processing at the Wallet stops at that step.
+Note: If the Verifier's Response Endpoint does not return a `redirect_uri`, processing at the Wallet stops at that step.
 The Verifier is supposed to fetch the Authorization Response without waiting for a redirect (see step 8).

 (7) The Wallet sends the user agent to the Verifier (`redirect_uri`).
 The Verifier receives the Request and extracts the `response_code` parameter.